UmmItC/Blog/content/en/blog/windows/terminal/omp/oh-my-posh.md

 ## Understanding Nerd Fonts

 Nerd Fonts are specialized fonts that have been patched to include a wide range of icons and symbols.
 These fonts are essential for Oh My Posh to display icons associated with themes and prompts correctly.

-While various Nerd Fonts are compatible with Oh My Posh, we recommend using the Meslo LGM NF font for the best experience.
+> Notes: While various Nerd Fonts are compatible with Oh My Posh,In the official website, the developer recommends that you use the [Meslo LGM NF](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/Meslo.zip) for the best experience.

 ### Installing Fonts for Oh My Posh